hankandre/experimenting-with-redux/README.md

 3. Write at least one meaningful test for your implementation.
    - Tests are, in essence, a form of documentation.
 Ask yourself, "What would be valuable for me to know when I'm using this in the future?"
+   - Tests can be run with the `yarn test` or `npm test` commands, depending on whichever you're using.